 Myth number four: Just use your willpower

 Even the famous saying goes, “When there is a will, there is a way.”
-Unfortunately, if you don’t understand how willpower works, you’ll be setting yourself up for failure and disappointment.
+Unfortunately, you’ll set yourself up for failure and disappointment if you don’t understand how willpower works.
 Willpower is critical to success.
 But unfortunately, it isn’t always there when you need it.
 It is not on call.
 Willpower is like the battery of your phone.

-The more you use the phone, the more the battery gets drained until it’s completely gone.
-That’s why it’s easier to go back to smoking when you get home after a rough day.
+The more you use the phone, the more the battery drains until it’s completely gone.
+That’s why returning to smoking is easier when you get home after a rough day.
 Many activities drain your willpower, and your battery will eventually leak if you’re unaware.
 This is why the author suggests you start the day with one thing.
 It will allow you to tackle the most critical task while your battery is fully charged.

 Myth number five: Strive for a balanced life

-While it seems like an obvious concept, the goal of achieving a balanced life is relatively recent.
+While it seems obvious, the goal of achieving a balanced life is relatively recent.
 The idea emerged in the 1980s when a critical mass of women entered the workforce and had to balance the demands of work and home.
 In the 1990s, balance became important for men too.
 But with the rise of technology, you’ve raised the boundaries between work and private life, allowing people to be on call at all times, making the balance even more relevant.

 Myth number six: Don’t think too big

 People often believe that thinking too big will not lead you to success.
 Instead, you should lower your sights to a more realistic goal.
 Well, most people are wrong.
 Often, big success starts with a big dream.
 For instance, J.K.
 Rowling imagined a seven-book series about Hogwarts before writing her first Harry Potter book.
 Remember that your goals can be either a platform for your next level of success or a ceiling constraining you.
 It is your choice.